timescale/pgai/docs/vectorizer-quick-start.md

 # Vectorizer quick start

-This page shows you how to create a vectorizer in a self-hosted Postgres instance, then use a pgai vectorizer worker to create embeddings from data in your database.
-You view the embeddings with a standard SQL query.
+This page shows you how to create a vectorizer in a self-hosted Postgres instance, then use the pgai vectorizer worker to create embeddings from data in your database.
+To finish off we show how simple it is to do a semantic search query on the embedded data in one query!

 ## Prerequisites